scalableminds/webknossos/docs/tracing_ui.md

 - `Node Radius`: Controls the size of each individual node.
 Large values will create big nodes, small values create tiny nodes.
 Each node can have a different size.
 This is useful for annotations where node sizes have a meaning.
 - `Particle Size`: Controls the minimum node size for all nodes.
 This will override nodes with a too small node radius.
 - `Override Node Radius`: When toggled, overrides all individual node sizes.
 This allows to uniformly adjust the size of all nodes simultaneously.
-- `Soma Clicking`: When active every mouse click (left mouse button), will create a new tree.
+- `Soma Clicking`: When active every mouse click (*Left Click*), will create a new tree.
 Use this for annotations were highlighting/marking structures is more important than labeling connected structures, e.g. for marking all Somas in a dataset.
 - `Highlight Commented Nodes`: When active, nodes that have a comment associated with them will be rendered with a slight board around them.
 This is useful for quickly identifying (important) nodes.

+#### Volume Options
+- `Active Cell ID`: Contains the active cell's ID.
+Enter a valid cell ID to label voxels with this cell ID.

 #### Other
 - `Bounding Box`: Users can set a custom bounding box that will be displayed in all viewports.
 Useful for orientation when working in a specific area of a dataset.
 Format: minX, minY, minZ, width, height, depth